X

 Hi, I’m Rachel!
 I edit and write books.

 I’m also the author of the cat café romance series, published by Hodder & Stoughton.
-The first book, Snowed In at the Cat Café, has sold in ten territories worldwide and has been translated into eight languages.
-The next few books in the series have also been acquired internationally.
+The first book, Snowed In at the Cat Café, has sold in eleven territories worldwide and has been translated into eight languages and counting.
+When you pick up one of my books, you can expect heartfelt and cosy love stories with plenty of emotion – and I hope you’ll go away feeling soothed and happy.

 The personal side